-The Board of Finance shall receive from the Board of Selectmen and the Board of Education their respective proposed operating budgets in sufficient time for publication at least 10 days prior to a public hearing which shall be held on or before the last week day in March.
-The Board of Education shall also submit to the Board of Selectmen its operating budget in sufficient time for review and nonbinding recommendation by the Board of Selectmen to the Board of Finance.
-The Board of Selectmen's recommendation shall only be as to the total amount of the proposed Board of Education operating budget.
+The Board of Finance shall receive from the Board of Selectmen and the Board of Education their respective proposed operating budgets in accordance with the Master Budget Schedule.
+The Board of Education shall also submit to the Board of Selectmen its operating budget in accordance with the Master Budget Schedule to allow sufficient time for review and nonbinding recommendation by the Board of Selectmen to the Board of Finance.
+The Board of Selectmen's recommendation shall only be as to the total amount of the proposed Board of Education operating budget. [(18)]

 The Board of Selectmen is responsible for the capital budget for the Town.
-All agencies of the Town, including the Board of Education, shall submit their capital requests to the Board of Selectmen who will submit a consolidated capital budget request to the Board of Finance at the same time they submit their operating budget.
+All agencies of the Town, including the Board of Education, shall submit, in accordance with the Master Budget Schedule, their capital requests to the Board of Selectmen who will submit a consolidated capital budget request to the Board of Finance at the same time they submit their operating budget. [(18)]